How much would you pay for the world’s classiest beverage?

 Balvenie 50 Year Old 1912 — $42,000

 And then you have the lowly White Bowmore 1964, 43 Year Old Single Malt.
-This came on the market in 2008, and is only able to fetch about $6,000.
+This came on the market in 2008, and was only able to fetch about $6,000.

 Here they are, arranged in descending order by price: